-There are brands embracing the mix of traditional heritage with modernism.
+There are brands embracing the mix of traditional African design and heritage with modernism.

 Moving into the realm of fashion, apart from the beautiful AAKS handcrafted woven bags mentioned above, I am inspired by Kemi Telford ( you have probably already met her if you watched the IG video that I recommended above), in particular how she brings bold Nigerian colour and pattern onto the UK high street.
 Not only Kemi’s fabrics and designs reflective of her Nigerian roots but she has also managed to incorporate these into a brand that is relatable to her clients here in the UK.

 Another inspirational fashion range, currently available in the UK via AKOJO, which I also mentioned earlier, is ASHA-ELEVEN.
 Again, this is a range with sustainability and ethics as its driving force.
 The colours of the new ASHA-ELEVEN range seem to me to be so reflective of the landscape that inspires them with the beautiful ochres and terracottas.

 With its influence on design trends, I have discovered a great place to enjoy the blend of both worlds.

 Food has become central to design and trends, so it was with interest that I discovered AKOKO – a London based restaurant mixing both cultures and spices and taking inspiration from both culture and context.
 It felt appropriate to start winding down this cross continental journey by focussing on our stomachs and feeding the soul with a beautiful design concept that epitomises the fusion of cultures I have been talking about, drawing on roots while fusing cultures and influences.